Pauza P-50

 The Pauza P-50 was a gas-operated, semi-automatic anti-materiel rifle developed by Robert Pauza.
-It was manufactured between 1990 and 1997, and sold by Pauza Specialties of Baytown, Texas; later versions were never produced by Freshour Manufacturing, a company in Texas City, Texas.
+It was manufactured between 1990 and 1997, and sold by Pauza Specialties of Baytown, Texas; later versions were produced by Freshour Manufacturing, a company in Texas City, Texas.
 The rifle was developed to be a competitor to similar products by Barrett Firearms Manufacturing, although only 36 P-50s were produced.

 Variants

 The rifle was produced in variants consisting of a sniper rifle and a carbine rifle, both in .50 caliber.

 A similar firearm exists, the MG Arms Behemoth.